 Like a home alarm that’s gone haywire, the chirping from a smoke detector will continue if a solution is not found.
 Sometimes smoke alarms even keep beeping without a battery.
 Here are some ways to effectively silence a smoke detector from beeping by fixing the problem.

 1. Replace the Smoke Alarm Batteries

 Using a battery tester like the one mentioned above, check the batteries in the unit making the chirping noise.
-This is the most common problem in smoke detectors.
+This is the most common problem with smoke detectors.
 When you replace the battery, use the same voltage.
 Remember to replace the batteries in all smoke detectors every six months.